darkpsinight/React-Vite-Eslint/README.md

-Fast startup for creating React with Vite and Eslint project.
+Fast startup for creating React with Vite and Eslint project, modified by me.